Momentum-Free/sledgehammer-bot-docs/docs/commands/config.md

     type: Text Channel

-    description: The channel where the messages should be deleted.
+    description: The channel where the messages should be deleted

 **Example Usage**